Durgesh4993/Durgesh4993/README.md

 <img align="right" width="400px" src="https://github.com/user-attachments/assets/47be1868-53f0-4acd-b87a-a332624462ce">

 ## About Me:
-- Final Year Student of B.Tech (CSE) at SR Institute of Management & Technology..
+- Final Year Student of B.Tech (Computer Science Engineering) at SR Institute of Management & Technology..
 - Currently Working as a Program Manager at Winter of Blockchain..
 - Managing Director at Chrome Gaming organization..
 - Additionally i am city lead of Lucknow & Google Arcade Facilitator..
-- Professionally, I am a Software Engineer and Open Source Contributor..
+- Professionally, I am a Software Engineer and Open Source Contributor at Code for GovTech..
-- As a Open Source Contributor currently i am contributing in Code for GovTech..
+- As a Open Source Contributor currently i am contributing in A21 Bangladesh..
 - And Ex-Contributor at XWiki, The Tor Project and Omega Up Organization..